 Stretching all the way from the Marigny/ Bywater into the Lower Ninth Ward and Arabi, St. Claude Avenue is lined with restaurants and bars, plus eclectic shops and a nightlife all its own.
 Dive into this fun and funky street on your next trip to New Orleans.

-Rooted in the city's Post-Katrina influx of artists and new residents, this emerging avenue, known as Good Children until 1850, hugs the "New Marigny" and Bywater into the Ninth Ward.
-In recent years, an exploding number of pubs, theaters and restaurants have joined institutions like Saturn Bar to create a dining and entertainment destination.
+Rooted in the city's Post-Katrina influx of artists and new residents, the revitalization of St. Claude Avenue turned an old street into an innovative hub for food, music, and creativity.
 An offshoot of North Rampart just upriver from Esplanade on the border of the French Quarter, St. Claude crosses the Industrial Canal, traversing the Holy Cross neighborhood into the town of Arabi in St. Bernard Parish.
 But in the less than three miles St. Claude Avenue reaches from Esplanade to the Industrial Canal, you’ll find an approachable neighborhood chock full of action.

 Some of the best restaurants in the city are located on St. Claude Avenue.
 St. Roch Market is New Orleans’ long standing food hall with rotating vendors.
 Morrow’s is a Black-owned restaurant serving Creole/Korean fusion cuisine.
 Galaxie and Rosalita’s are both great spots for tacos.
 Stuph'D Beignets & Burgers goes beyond the traditional beignet in their offerings.
 St. Claude Avenue is also home to Jamaican Jerk House, True Cajun Seafood, and several hole in the wall spots.